Let’s identify the different ways we write dates in English!

-In BrEng, the most common way is to begin with day first, then followed by month and year.
+In British English (BrE), the most common way is to begin with day first, then followed by month and year.

 It can also be written in ordinal numbers.

-Meanwhile, in American English (AmEng), the rule is to begin by month then followed by day.
+Meanwhile, in American English (AmE), the rule is to begin by month then followed by day.

-Sometimes AmEng also uses the 4th of July format.
+Americans also use the 4th of July format, sometimes.
 But generally they tend to stick to the month-day format.